MinBZK/nl-wallet/README.md

 # Current release

-The latest version has been released on the **2nd of December 2022**.
-Currently this is a clickable demo that shows a number of 'flows' that the user of a wallet can walk through in the context of example use cases.
+See the [releases page](https://github.com/MinBZK/nl-wallet-demo-app/releases) for the latest release.
+The current releases are a clickable demo app that show a number of 'flows' that the user of a wallet can walk through in the context of example use cases.
 These try out use cases have been chosen because of a variety of reasons: what we want to show, what we want to learn, if they are realistic use cases in practice, and if it is feasible to prototype them in this phase.
 You can follow the latest work by subscribing to the releases of this GitHub repository at the top of this page.

 # Documentation